4 Basic Functions of Management – Complete Manual for Managers

-- First line managers directly interact with the employees.
+- First-line managers directly interact with the employees.

 Effect of centralization & decentralization

 Controlling is the third among the 4 basic functions of management.
-It deals with monitoring and evaluation events.
+It deals with monitoring and evaluating events.
 It can be defined as: “The process of monitoring the activities and processes to achieve the predefined standards and goals in an organization”.

 Every department of the company requires effective control over the resources.
 Let’s have a brief look:

-- R&D control– All activities of research and development also follow the same principle of supporting company goals.
-Whether developing new products or introducing new features in the same products, R&D focuses on achieving a better standing in terms of creating better products/ services to address customer needs.
+- R&D control- All activities of research and development also follow the same principle of supporting company goals.
+Whether developing new products or introducing new features to the same products, R&D focuses on achieving a better standing in terms of creating better products/ services to address customer needs.

 Controlling process in management